 - (1) Required Filings; Certificate of Service.
 Any document after the document initiating the adjudication that is required to be served-together with a certificate of service-must be filed within a reasonable time after service.
-But unless the Adjudicator orders otherwise, discovery requests and responses must not be filed until they are used in the adjudication. - (2) How Filing Is Made-In General.
+But unless otherwise ordered by the Adjudicator, discovery requests and responses must not be filed until they are used in the adjudication. - (2) How Filing Is Made-In General.
 A document is filed by delivering it: - (a) to the appropriate office designated by [the Agency]; or - (b) to an adjudicator who agrees to accept it for filing, and who must then note the filing date on the document and promptly send it to [the Agency]. - (3) Electronic Filing, Signing, or Verification.
-Documents may be filed, signed, or verified by electronic means, so long as the electronic means comply with any applicable [Agency] rule. - (4) Acceptance by [the Agency].
-The appropriate office designated by [the Agency] must not refuse to file a document solely because it is not in the form prescribed by these rules or by an [Agency] practice.

-(C) Certificate of Service.

-- (1) Every document filed with [the Agency] or the Adjudicator and required to be served upon all parties and limited participants must be accompanied by a certificate of service signed by (or on behalf of) the party making the service, that provides the information in the form described in Rule 151(C)(2) below. - (2) Certificates of service should be in substantially the following form:
+Documents may be filed, signed, or verified by electronic means.
+A document filed electronically in compliance with [the Agency] rule is a written paper for purposes of these rules. - (4) Acceptance by [the Agency].
+The appropriate office designated by [the Agency] must not refuse to file a document solely because it is not in the form prescribed by these rules or by an [Agency] practice. - (C) Certificate of Service. - (1) Every document filed with [the Agency] or the Adjudicator and required to be served upon all parties and limited participants must be accompanied by a certificate of service signed by (or on behalf of) the party making the service, that provides the information in the form described in MAR 151(C)(2) below. - (2) Certificates of service should be in substantially the following form: